 Which brings us to the first western woman to be cradled under the wing of the Maharshi.

-In the annals of ashram lore an English woman by the name of M.A.Piggot is invariably cited or given credit as being the first western woman devotee or disciple to have visited Ramana at the ashram --- the years given in some cases as 1932-1933, others after being influenced by Brunton's book published in 1934.
+In the annals of ashram lore an English woman by the name of M.A.Piggott is invariably cited or given credit as being the first western woman devotee or disciple to have visited Ramana at the ashram --- the years given in some cases as 1932-1933, others after being influenced by Brunton's book published in 1934.
 However, as you will see below, her being the FIRST western woman devotee or disciple is not actually the case, having been preceded to the ashram by an American woman in 1929-1930 bracket.

 During the first half of last century, unrelated to anything Ramana, there was a man of great spiritual prowess living in the United States named Alfred Pulyan (1896-1966).
 Pulyan was said to be an "American Zen Master" without the Zen nor the Buddhism, yet Enlightened in the Finality of the Absolute in the same tradition as in the spiritual Awakenings attributed to the ancient classical masters.
 However, as with what is often found in history it was HIS teacher who was actually responsible for his transformation.
 Although in things Pulyan she gets no applause or recognition, she does inspire a great deal of interest as well as an unending liturgy of curiosity for many because of her role in his Awakening and the fact that to this day she, a female Ramana without a mountain or a following, remains facetiously unknown.

 While it is true Pulyan was not a disciple or follower of Sri Ramana, nor is it known if he ever claimed to be in his lineage, his unheralded teacher has been reported to have been at the ashram and studied under the Bhagavan during the same years as my mentor after a translocation visit by Ramana.
-Thus, even though her presence at the ashram was reported in the same annals of ashram lore as M.A.Piggot, it was done so in a rather obscure manner by a long time Ramana devotee Framji Dorabji.
-Even though the fact that she was there was recorded after a fashion, because of her own outlook and disposition, it never took traction.
-In personal conversations with me she did not disassociate herself from any connections to Ramana, but, in reality, she never truly embraced the Ramana type non-dualistic school of Hindu philosophy, Advaita Vedanta, at a very high level, chosing instead Zen and the precepts of Direct Transmission as her route to Enlightenment and what she advocated.
-Even so, according to herself and Ramana devotee Framji Dorabji, this American girl was there at the ashram under the invitation of and auspices of Sri Ramana himself, yet her name never shows up on any list of devotees or disciples, western or otherwise.
-It could be that the subject of translocation is too much of a hot button subject to introduce related to traditional devotees, OR if you are not on the approved list as the keepers of the flame see it, you don't exist.
-See:
+Thus, although her presence at the ashram was reported in the same annals of ashram lore as M.A.Piggott, it was done so in a rather obscure manner by a long time Ramana devotee Framji Dorabji.
+Even though the fact remains that she was there and duly recorded after a fashion, because of her own outlook and disposition, being there never took traction.

 PULYAN'S TEACHER